crypticCaroline/puppyplaymates/README.md

 #### Contact Us - Report User - Reset Password - Change Password - Register - Login
 All of the form pages have the following features:
 * On a small device will show the form and fields
-* On Medium and larger devices the user will see a gif of a dog/dogs (apart from build profile this is form only)
+* On Medium and larger devices the user will see a gif of a dog/dogs (on reset, change password, register and login)
 * Each field is passed through validations both on front and backend prior to being submitted to the database

 ### Login